China Wu Culture Expo Park: Completed Projects

-Lianghong Wetland borders the Hongshan Ruins Park Agricultural Eco-Ehibition Zone to the east, the Taibo Canal to the west, the Zhan Bridge at Taibo Canal to the north and the natural village Qiaotou Lane to the south.
+Lianghong Wetland borders the Hongshan Ruins Park Agricultural Eco-Exhibition Zone to the east, the Taibo Canal to the west, the Zhan Bridge at Taibo Canal to the north and the natural village Qiaotou Lane to the south.
 The total planned area amounts to 1km2: Phase 1 covers 0.4 km2, which was completed at the end of March 2009.
 Phase 2 covers 0.6 km2, which will be completed in March 2010.
 The total investment reaches 500 million yuan.